ABOUT PADRE PIO ACADEMY

 Padre Pio Academy is a cooperative-style supplement for the homeschooling families of St. John the Baptist Catholic Church in Front Royal, VA.
 Under the patronage of St. Pio of Pietrelcina, our program is designed to help those families who might benefit from such assistance.

-Meeting three mornings a week, each Monday, Wednesday and Friday during the academic year, we provide a basic framework to keep homeschooling students on track in a low pressure classroom setting.
+Meeting three days a week, each Monday, Wednesday and Friday during the academic year, we provide a basic framework to keep homeschooling students on track in a low pressure classroom setting.

-The elementary school meets from 9:15—1:30, offering Language Arts and Math each day with the third session rotating once a week between History, Science, and Religion.
+The elementary school will be extending its school day for the 2022/23 school year and will meet from 9:15—2:15, offering Language Arts and Math each day with the third session rotating once a week between History, Science, and Religion.
 Students may arrive after morning Mass, usually about 9:10 am.
 A session of Music will be offered once or twice a week until the official start of our day, ending with a brief assembly of all students for opening prayer and the Pledge of Allegiance.

 High School students may sign up for individual classes offered each Monday, Wednesday and Friday and scheduled throughout the day from 9:15 — 4:05.